 Candles & Pyrotechnics:

-The hire of Hayne Barn includes use of the walled garden.
+The hire of Hayne Devon includes use of the walled garden.
 The gardens will be provided with short mown grass and we will endeavour to keep it neatly presented and free from immediately apparent trip hazards and holes.
 We accept such things as bouncy castles but they are at your own risk.